- What is egregious behavior?

 - What do you call it when someone uses big words?

-- What’s another word for outrageous?
+- What’s another word for shameful?

-- What does status mean?
+- What does atrocious mean in English?

 What is egregious behavior?

 1) conduct giving rise to enhanced damages is “egregious” conduct, defined to include “willful, wanton, malicious, bad-faith, deliberate, consciously wrongful” or “flagrant” behavior – “garden variety” infringement, however, is not enough to warrant a finding..

 Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
 If you make an egregious error during a championship soccer match, your coach might bench you for the rest of the game.

 How do you use egregious in a sentence?

 Egregious errors were caused by the tablet’s failure to check spelling.
 It was the most egregious act the government has ever perpetrated.
 The egregious mistake these couples made was not spending enough time seriously planning for a lifetime together in marriage.

 Adjective. ▲ Opposite of conspicuously or obviously bad or wrong. concealed. good.

 What is another word for animosity?